 Department of Recreation and Sport Pedagogy

 Athens, OH 45701

-- Must retake course if grade is below a C (2.0)
+- Must repeat major coursework if the grade is below a C (2.0)

 - Must complete all skill and fitness program assessments

 - Must demonstrate appropriate levels of professionalism (Assessed throughout the program)

 No requirements beyond University admission requirements to be in the premajor.
 Once all premajor requirements have been met as described above, the student must formally apply to the physical education major.
 Premajor to major forms can be obtained from your physical education advisor.

 All students changing their major to physical education must first start out in the premajor (ND8838).
 Change of major forms can be obtained in McCracken Hall in the Patton College of Education.
 These forms are only processed the first seven weeks of the semester.